 It is part of MRSC’s series on Public Works Contracts.

-Prevailing wages are the hourly wages, overtime pay, and usual benefits paid to the majority of workers in a particular trade or occupation.
+Prevailing wages are the minimum hourly wages that must be paid to workers on all local government public works and maintenance contracts.
 The rates vary by county and type of labor, and they are determined and enforced by the Department of Labor and Industries (L&I) based on collective bargaining agreements or – if collective bargaining agreements are not available – wage surveys or other methods.

 For more detailed information on prevailing wages, see L&I's Awarding Agencies page, which includes discussion of which projects require prevailing wages, or download L&I's Washington State Prevailing Wage Law publication.